byrd-laif/soilMakers/readme.md

 Not addressing immediate needs is an insult to the young.
 Individuals with passion, purpose and practical skills make the world a better place.

 **It's time to call home.
-To Act and for those acts to connect and transfer through too Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.
+To Act and for those acts to connect and transfer through too Mother Earth, soil to soul cultivating cultures that are healing.** Actionable know-how.
+Knowing what to do, and doing it.
 Taking the steps, teaching what one needs to learn.

 #### Explore